Porto Historic Center Walking Tour, Porto

 Why You Should Visit:

-Compact but informative museum; gives a good insight to the building itself, which was used as a Customs House and coin mint, and also the growth and development of the city of Porto from Roman times onwards.
+Compact but informative museum; gives a good insight into the building itself, which was used as a Customs House and coin mint, and also the growth and development of the city of Porto from Roman times onwards.
 A lot of the exhibits seem very new, with some audiovisual and interactive displays.
-Entry fee is very reasonable!
+The entry fee is very reasonable!

 11